Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension: Introduction and statement of main results.

-Throughout the paper, $c_1,c_2,\dots$ and $C_1,C_2,\dots$, and $\ep_0,\ep_1,\dots$ represent unspecified constants which depend only on $d$ and the distribution of the passage times $\tau_e$.
-We use $C_i$ for constants which occur outside of proofs and may be referenced later; any given $C_i$ has the same value at all occurrences.
+Throughout the paper, $c_1,c_2,\dots$ and $C_1,C_2,\dots$, and $\ep_0,\ep_1,\dots$ represent unspecified constants, and $\nu_i(\cdot)$ represent unspecified subpolynomial functions, which depend only on $d$ and the distribution of the passage times $\tau_e$.
+We use $C_i$ for constants which occur outside of proofs and may be referenced anywhere; any given $C_i$ has the same value at all occurrences.
 We use $c_i$ for those which do not recur and are only needed inside one proof.
-For the $c_i$'s we restart the numbering with $c_0$ in each proof, and the values are different in different proofs.
+For the $c_i$'s we restart the numbering with $c_1$ in each proof, and the values are different in different proofs.

 To avoid technical clutter, at various times we will assume (sometimes tacitly) that certain points of $\RR^d$ are lattice sites, and certain (large) real numbers are integers; the modifications to be made when this fails are trivial.